KhanxMo/KhanxMo/README.md

 # Hello there, I'm Muhammad Khan 👋
 I'm a Computer Engineering Graduate from McMaster University, specializing in web development and IT solutions.
-Passionate about creating innovative solutions that drive growth and enhance user experience, my academic and professional journey has equipped me with skills in a multitude of programming languages and development concepts.
+I am passionate about creating innovative solutions that drive growth and enhance user experience.
+My academic and professional journey has equipped me with skills in a multitude of programming languages and development concepts.

 🌱 I'm constantly learning and adapting to stay on top of the ever-changing landscape of web technologies.
 Currently exploring new frameworks and libraries to further hone my skills.